nbelouard/SynAnthrop/README.md

 ```
 devtools::install()
 ```
-Finally, open the tutorial in the `vignettes` folder, and execute the code chunks.
+Finally, open the tutorial file (.Rmd) in the `vignettes` folder, and execute the code chunks.

-### If you wish to use the package functions only
+### If you wish to use the package functions only, without using the tutorial
 Install the package by typing the following line of code in the R console:

 ```